CatalaLang/catala/README.md

 ### Catala

 Use `catala --help` if you have installed it to get more information about the command line options available.
+The man page is also [available online](https://catala-lang.org/en/doc/catala).
 To get the development version of the help, run `make help_catala` after `make build`.
 The `catala` binary corresponds to the Catala compiler.

 The top-level `Makefile` contains a lot of useful targets to run.
 To display